Private Equity in Times of Pandemic

 - Protecting existing portfolio: The primary goal of funds in the short term will likely be to look after portfolio companies.
 This would eventually take precedence over the search for new investment opportunities as some portfolio companies may need additional financing amid liquidity concerns owning to the government-enforced long shutdown in the wake of the spreading virus.

 - Difficulty in managing the valuation conflict between buyer and seller: Financial markets have been significantly disrupted across the globe.
 The pandemic has triggered a rout in the stock markets and market volatility has increased.
 Although PE investments are generally less volatile than public investments, there might be valuation challenges as sellers may be reluctant to part with assets given the precipitous fall in valuations.
 This could delay deal activity in certain cases.

 - Availability of leverage for buyout deals: Of late, a higher amount of leverage has been used in buy-out deals.
 The availability of debt financing from banks could be a challenge and may cause a slowdown in buyout deals.
 Given the significant amount of available funds, of which a large part is for buyouts alone, deal-making could see an uptick, especially in distressed asset situations.

-- Private debt funds and special situation funds expected to be more active: There is expected to be liquidity pressure on businesses owing to COVID-19 related disruption in demand.
+- Private debt funds and special situation funds are expected to be more active: There is expected to be liquidity pressure on businesses owing to COVID-19-related disruption in demand.
 PE funds are expected to capitalize on this opportunity through innovative solutions such as debt restructuring and bridge financing.

 - Increase in private investment in public equity (PIPE) transactions: As valuations in public markets decline, PIPE transactions are expected to pick up as PE funds take positions in quality assets at significantly cheaper valuations.